Tuesday, September 25, 2007

 After the Indian Men in Blue saw off the Aussies from the T20 finals, all the talk built up the Final with Pakistan.

-the crowds formed 10 deep at a shop fronts in malls, packed onto the footpaths, yes every cricket mad Indian had to find a TV to watch this all important match.
+5.30pm yesterday the streets went quite, the crowds formed 10 deep at a shop fronts in malls, packed onto the footpaths, yes every cricket mad Indian had to find a TV to watch this all important match.
 The text messages were flying throughout the match, Indians telling the Aussies that Pakistan were next..
 The match went down to the last over and as soon as the last Pakistan wicket fell, the crackers and fireworks boomed out across the neighbourhood, letting everyone share the joy and scaring the crap out of the stray dogs...

 The news channels and the papers are awash with praise for the win, which comes on this the final day of celebrations for the Ganpati, Ganesh Festival.
 Where devotees invoke the blessing of Ganesh.